Basem-Qahtan/STEM-data-processing-scripts/README.md

-**A github respiratory with scripts developed for STEM-data processing as follows:**
+**A github respiratory with scripts developed for advanced STEM-data processing:**

+This repository contains a collection of scripts developed for the processing and analysis of Scanning Transmission Electron Microscopy (STEM) data.
+The scripts address various aspects of STEM data analysis, including nanocrystal segmentation, population analysis, and dataset denoising.
+The following sections provide an overview of the key components:

 **1-Nanocrystals segmentation and population analysis.**